AxxellB/enhanced-in-memory-api/README.md

-# Simple Express TypeScript API
+# Enhanced Express TypeScript API

-This is a minimal Express.js REST API written in TypeScript.
-It supports adding items with a name (using a POST request) and retrieving all stored items (using a GET request).
+This is a basic Express.js REST API written in TypeScript.
+It supports adding items with a name, retrieving all stored items, retrieving a single item, updating a single item and deleting a single ite.

 ## Requirements